mcsiva/Python/README.md

    *Twoclass BoostedTree with Onevsall Multiclass classifier* and performance comparison with other models.
    Refer below link to *Microsoft Azure ML model* comparison published in *Azure ML Gallery* https://gallery.cortanaintelligence.com/Experiment/MultiClass-label-prediction-for-product-segment-Kaggle-Dataset

+6. **Bank Deposit marketing campaign** - Data Analysis
+   - *Pandas profiling* , *Pearson coefficient correlation heatmap*, *Label encoding and ordinal (ranked) encoding* applied and feature correlation inference done.
+   - The data is related with direct marketing campaigns of a Portuguese banking institution.
+   - Features are related to customer credit status, education, job background, previous marketing detail campaigns and current campaign detail with Target outcome for current campaign deposit ('Y' or 'N').
+   - *target variable:* Marital status, education, previous campaign ('previous') outcome and A/c Balance are highly correlated with each other (atleast 0.05) -  which can be applied for feature selection to build model for prediction and measure performance.